1. Timing Is Everything

 If you are like me and you just detest large groups of tourists sweating over each other like a bunch of dudes piling on top of a Sasha Grey doll, you want to get there EARLY.
-Now there are two ways to interpret this – the first is,
+Now there are two ways to interpret this –

-i) reach there a little before the opening time of 7am so that you can be in line for the ticket (there are two entrances, I will talk about this later), or you can enter if you already have a ticket from the day before.
+Reach there a little before the opening time of 7am so that you can be in line for the ticket (there are two entrances, I will talk about this later), or you can enter if you already have a ticket from the day before.
 At 7am, even in peak season, you won’t find yourself waiting for more than 15 minutes in the queue.
 Okay well make that 6.45.

-ii) though the park technically opens at 7, a main trail in the park goes right by the road and it’s actually possible to just walk through the trees and Voila, you’re right there in the park.
+Though the park technically opens at 7, a main trail in the park goes right by the road and it’s actually possible to just walk through the trees and Voila, you’re right there in the park.
 Without a ticket, it’s technically not allowed.
 Oh who am I kidding even with a ticket it’s not allowed as fuck.
 But if you’re there super early, you could do this.
 But take it at your own risk – I’m not sure what happens if any park employees find you there!

 Once you’re inside it will take you at least 3-4 hours to explore the main parts of the park and walk along the main trails.
 The next bullet point talks about how to make sure you know where you’re going so you don’t end up stuck halfway through at 10am with a hoard of tourists breathing down your armpit.